GREEN GOLD

 Deleafer, Cameroon - photograph:Jan Nimmo and a woodcut portrait of CarlosArguedas Mora by Jan Nimmo

-LIE OF THE LAND
+THE LIE OF THE LAND

 The Lie of the Land project is a slow burning photography/testimony based project which looks at people involved in producing food - from banana workers in Cameroon to small producers in Southern Spain and farmers in Jan's native Kintyre.

 Through her experience in working closely with banana and pineapple workers in Latin America, Jan has become interested in the alternative, small scale local sustainable food production.
-She is a member of Plot 16, a mini collective who share an allotment in Glasgow, and Jan believes she inherits her enjoyment of growing food, from her father, Neil.
+She is a member of Plot 16, a mini collective who share an allotment in Glasgow, and Jan believes she inherits her enjoyment of growing food from her father, Neil.

 As part of the project Jan has made a film about the yearly winter pig kill so typical of that part of Spain.
 The film, La Chacina de La Suerte, is not only about sustainable meat production - it is also a portrait of the family who look after Chaparro.